 Students may be exempt from the Placement Test based upon one of the following:

 - SAT scores: Student presents SAT (Scholastic Achievement Test from the College Board) scores of at least 540 in the Critical Reading and/or 530 in Math.

-- High school GPA: Student graduated from high school with a 3.0 GPA within the last 5 years and completed 4 years of high school English courses and 3 years of high school math courses from a U.S. college.
+- High school GPA: Student graduated from high school with a 3.0 GPA within the last 5 years and completed 4 years of high school English courses and 3 years of high school math courses from a U.S. high school.

 - College degree: Student has previously received a bachelor’s degree from an accredited U.S. College.